JasminBower/Frontend-News-App/README.md

 # NC News Frontend

-Welcome to NC News frontend, a reddit style news aggregator.
+Welcome to NC News frontend, a reddit style news aggregator for Millennials who love Millennial pink and avocados!
 The frontend was built with React, Axios, styled-components and Jest for testing.

 A link to the backend repo can be found [here](https://github.com/JasminBower/Backend-News-App).